vapor-community/postgresql-provider/README.md

 # PostgreSQL Provider for Vapor
 Adds PostgreSQL support to the Vapor web framework.

+## Prerequisites

+The PostgreSQL C driver must be installed in order to use this package.
+Follow the [README of the cpostgresql repo](https://github.com/vapor-community/cpostgresql/blob/master/README.md) to get started.

 ## Setup
 Add the dependency to Package.swift